-Velero is an open-source product that provides full backup and recovery of Kubernetes workloads.
+Velero is an open-source product that provides full back up and recovery of Kubernetes workloads.
 Restic is used as a companion tool with Velero to provide platform independent volume snapshots.
-For more information about Restic, see Restic Integration in the Velero documentation.
+For more information about estic, see Restic Integration in the Velero documentation.

 An application deployed to Kubernetes can be stateless or stateful.
-Velero with Restic can back up and restore both types, but the procedure may differ slightly.
+Velero with restic can back up and restore both types, but the procedure might differ slightly.
 The examples in Scenarios for Backing Up and Restoring TKGI Workloads demonstrate the differences and process for each type.

-In addition, an application may have a service attached or ingress enabled.
+In addition, an application might have a service attached or ingress enabled.
 See Services and Ingress for a summary of the available techniques for ensuring full restoration of functionality.

-If a service is attached, the IP address may need to be static for backup and restore to work as expected.
+If a service is attached, the IP address might need to be static for back up and restore to work as expected.

 loadBalancerIPin the YAML file.

 Tanzu Kubernetes clusters support two persistence providers: VMware Cloud Provider (vCP) and the Container Storage Interface (CSI).

 vCP is VMware’s Kubernetes storage plugin that allows cluster nodes on vSphere to interact with vCenter to support Kubernetes Persistent Volume objects.
 CSI is open-source software that enables Kubernetes implementations to provide a standard interface for storage systems, without having to create drivers for each system.